 Idaho Education Code For Homeschooling

-This is not intended to be legal advice and is distributed for information purposes only.
-Confirm these laws on the State of Idaho DOE site’s page regarding homeschooling.
+*This is not intended to be legal advice and is distributed for information purposes only.
+Check for updates at the Idaho Department of Education website for Curriculum, Instruction, and Assessment for Home Schools.

 Compulsory attendance – the age of seven (7) years at the time of the commencement of school in his district, but not the age of sixteen (16) years.